ToxicFrog/doom-mods/gun-bonsai/README.md

 - The distinction between projectile and hitscan weapons is guesswork and may in some cases be incorrect.
 - Most effects will trigger only on shots that hit a monster, e.g. HE Rounds will not detonate if you shoot a wall.
 - Piercing Shots may interfere with the detonation of exploding shots like rockets.
-- Upgrade-specific sound effects (at the moment just the HE and fragmentation sounds) may not play when using iwads other than `DOOM2.WAD`.
+- Some sound effects (at the moment just the HE and fragmentation sounds) may not play when using iwads other than Doom 1/2.
+- The music stops whenever the `Swiftness` upgrade triggers.

 ## Modding Notes